 Tell us about your RCH journey.
 When you joined, the roles you’ve held here.

 I started as a graduate nurse in the old hospital on the neurosciences unit.
-I became a CNS and ANUM on the neurosciences unit before covering the Clinical Nurse Consultant – Intrathecal Baclofen pump and disability role.
-I went back to the neurosciences unit and transition across to the new hospital on Cockatoo.
-I have covered the after- hours hospital manager role before working on Koala, Cockatoo and now Platypus as NUM.
+I became a Clinical Nurse Specialist and Associate Nurse Unit Manager on the neurosciences unit before covering the Clinical Nurse Consultant – Intrathecal Baclofen pump and disability role.
+I went back to the neurosciences unit and transitioned across to the new hospital on Cockatoo.
+I have covered the after-hours hospital manager role before working on Koala, Cockatoo and now Platypus as NUM.

 Talk us through what a typical day looks like for you.